Vardhan-225/Amoskys/docs/TECHNICAL_VALIDATION_REPORT.md

 **Phase 1 Foundation Cleanup is TECHNICALLY VALIDATED and COMPLETE.**

-InfraSpectre is now ready for comprehensive documentation that will make it:
+Amoskys is now ready for comprehensive documentation that will make it:
 - **Research-grade**: Clear architecture and reproducible setup
 - **Production-ready**: Professional deployment guides and operational procedures
 - **Collaboration-friendly**: Comprehensive onboarding documentation